justnonamenoname/lifeticle/readme.txt

 The strength of pain must depend on the number of signals, otherwise it would be possible to set any level of pain only by a parameter.
 How the information for qualia is encoded will be explored when studying the qualia generator.

+Interpretation of quantum mechanics

+Qualia affects random quantum processes, means that a refinement of the interpretation of quantum mechanics is in the brain in the qualia generator.

 Attention